chrisblutz/trinity-legacy-2/README.md

 - `lib` - Trinity standard library
 - `logo` - PNG/SVG logos for Trinity
 - `src` - Java source code for the Trinity interpreter
+- `test` - Trinity utility code for use with the interpreter unit tests

 ## Features
 - Basic object-oriented features like classes, methods, inheritance, etc.